-are very aware that society rewards action and its ensuing achievements, rather than inaction and passivity, which is kind of what mindfulness practice seems to you.
-As a consequence, you do not see particular value in the concept of mindfulness, or perhaps it is just not a part of your life at this time.
+/ALIGNED WITH THIS REALITY you are very aware that society rewards action and its ensuing achievements, rather than inaction and passivity, which is kind of what mindfulness practice seems to you.
+You personally do not see particular value in the concept of mindfulness, or perhaps it is just not a part of your life at this time.

-YOU ARE COMFORTABLE adapting to the culture to which you belong.
+You may be aware that other cultures have different behavioral patterns from the one in which you live, but you are cognizant of the importance of adapting to the culture to which you belong.
 As the saying goes, "when in Rome do as the Romans do".
-You may be aware that other cultures have different behavioral patterns from the one in which you live, but you are cognizant of the importance of adapting to reality.

-We cannot comment on how this thinking reflects on your behaviors, since you indicated (by choosing "neither") that you did not feel represented by either of the available options.
-Yet, according to your other selections in the questionnaire, when your reality is challenging and poses a high demand on your physical, emotional and psychological systems, you try to manage the best you can and seek to gain inner peace.
+We cannot further comment on your behaviors since you indicated (by choosing "neither") that you did not feel represented by either of the available options.
+However your other choices indicate that at times you experience the tension and stress that comes with your demanding reality.
+You may notice it in your health, sleeping patterns, moods, or in how you relate to others as a result.